JosieWei2023/ToDoList/README.md

 ## 🚀 About Me

-* I'm a first year undergraduate in Northeastern University.
+* I'm a first year postgraduate in Northeastern University.

 ### Contact Details